spacelift-io/terraform-starter/README.md

 ![Changes applied](pics/09-changes-applied-min.png)

 Wow, 10 seconds?
 That was quick!
-Let's go back to our main (Stacks) screen to see what we've just done, clicking on the Spacelift logo on top left will take you there.
+Let's go back to our main (Stacks) screen to see what we've just done.
+Clicking on the Spacelift logo on the top left will take you there.

 ## Step 4: Exploring created resources